 The Governing Board and GCCCD have been proactive in adopting policies as required by law or determined by the Board to be necessary for the efficient operation of the district.
-Administrative procedures are developed in a manner consistent with Board Policy (BP) 2510, Participation in Local Decision-Making (5.1), and are consistent with the intent of the board policy.
+Administrative procedures are developed in a manner consistent with Board Policy (BP) 2510 (5.1), Participation in Local Decision-Making, and are consistent with the intent of the board policy.

-The GCCCD and Governing Board are committed to regularly reviewing and updating policies and procedures.
-A systematic review of governing board policies and procedures has been ongoing, and significant progress has been made over the last three years.
-BP and AP 2410 (5.2, 5.3) outline the process for review and revision of BPs and APs.
+The District and Governing Board are committed to regularly reviewing and updating policies and procedures.
+A systematic review of Governing Board policies and procedures has been ongoing, and significant progress has been made over the last three years.
+BP and Administrative Procedure (AP) 2410 (5.2, 5.3) outline the process for review and revision of BPs and APs.
 BP and AP 2410 were amended in 2013 to include a review process that ensures policies and procedures are evaluated on a six-year cycle.

-The review process can be initiated: 1) at any time by a trustee or District employee; 2) by receipt of updates from the Community College League of California (CCLC) Policy and Procedure Update Service which provides bi-annual updates (spring and fall); or 3) within a documented cycle of review to occur every six years - one chapter per year (with chapters one and two combined into one year).
+The review process can be initiated: 1) at any time by a trustee or District employee; 2) by receipt of updates from the Community College League of California (CCLC) Policy and Procedure Update Service which provides bi-annual updates (spring and fall); and 3) within a documented cycle of review to occur every six years - one chapter per year with chapters one and two combined.
+The six-year review cycle was added in February 2013 to ensure thorough review of all BPs and APs every six years in the event they are not included in either of the two reviews noted above.

-As of the end of summer 2014, the District and Governing Board had reviewed 61 BPs and 33 APs.
-Another 39 documents are on council agendas as part of the review process, with only 22 BPs remaining to be reviewed within the six-year cycle with expected completion and board adoption by December 2014 (5.4).
+As of the end of summer 2014, the District and Governing Board had reviewed 61 board policies and 33 administrative procedures.
+Another 39 are on council agendas as part of the review process, with only 22 board policies remaining to be reviewed within the six-year cycle with expected completion and board adoption by December 2014 (5.4).
 Regular communications on updated BPs and APs are sent to the GCCCD constituents via email (5.5).

 The GCCCD has a developed process for regular review of board policies on a six-year cycle.
 Since the October 2013 site visit, the District Executive Council (DEC) and District Strategic Planning & Budget Council (DSP&BC) have identified and reviewed all board policies and administrative procedures that had review dates greater than six years.
 As a result, all of those policies and procedures will be up-to-date and included within the regular six-year review cycle.
-Based on these actions, the College has addressed the recommendation and meets the referenced accreditation standard.
+Based on these actions, the College has addressed the recommendation.

-No additional plans are required since the actions described above address the recommendation
+No additional plans are required since the actions described above will address the recommendation.